 "I’m humbled to be awarded the plaque commemorating the fundraising raffle that I ran over Christmas.
 I was determined to turn what was a horrible experience into something positive and I’m really pleased that we have been able to raise so much money that will be used to benefit the rough sleepers of the region"

 "It’s great that we are among a select few distilleries in the UK choosing to run solely on green energy; we hope that we can inspire more businesses to make a conscious effort to look at the impact they have on the environment."

 Cooper King Distillery

-Don’t hesitate to be a little bit punchy when writing a quote.
-Journalists prefer people that have an opinion to share as opposed to a risk-free statement of no interest.
+Don’t hold back from being a little cheeky when writing a quote.
+Journalists prefer people that have an opinion to share as opposed to a dull statement of no interest.
 Sometimes introducing humour or sarcasm can make the difference.
 If you have a funny video, related to your quote, you can also include that, as videos have been shown to increase engagement.

 "Fresh, plus natural is as good as it gets for food,’ says Mark, ‘and we are setting the challenge for 2018 for those who have already broken their "twice a week" gym session resolutions to focus on good fresh Suffolk grown produce as a good and equally healthy alternative"

 Taste Collective Limited

 A good quote can make all the difference in a press release, so make it count!
 Remember that your quote should always add value to your content.